learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ![](best-fit-y-intercept.png)

+## Write a function best_fit()

-### Write a function best fit that takes in X and Y, calculates the slope using above above  and intercept using the formula.
+Write a function `best_fit()` that takes in X and Y, calculates the slope using above above  and intercept using the formula.
 The function should return slope and intercept values.

 ```python